BOBANOVIORGANI/solaron-0bab6/content/pages/faq.md

           waterproof so rain won't damage your lamp.
 Even if happen that you are riding on a bike at night and your lamp isn't charged, you can use your SolarPower PowerBank at least to turn the lamp on when riding.
+      - question: What is SolarBuds?
+        answer: >
+          SolarBuds is wireless earbuds series that can like every other SOLAROW product be charged by solar energy with solar panels.
+Earbuds also have ANC, 3D sound, sweatproof certificate, long battery life, and stable connection with both Android or iOS devices that support Bluetooth 5.0.
       - answer: >
           Wireless charging coil have just SolarPower M1, so if you want PowerBank with wireless charging support, then SolarPower M1 is our